India CSR Network

 For a developing nation like India, it is important to recognize and strengthened the grass-root level and taking forward the whole nation together in making it the powerhouse of socio-economic development.

-(Pavan Kaushik is a CSR think tank with rich experiences on social development, brand, and communications.
-He Heads – Corporate Communications at Hindustan Zinc Limited, a Vedanta Group Company)
+Pavan Kaushik is a CSR think tank with rich experiences on social development, brand, and communications.
+He Heads – Corporate Communications at Hindustan Zinc Limited, a Vedanta Group Company

 Tags: Collective Social ResponsibilityCSRCSR in IndiaCSR of Pavan KaushikPavan KaushikSocial Responsibility

-India CSR Network
+India CSR

-India CSR is the largest tech-led platform for information on CSR and sustainability in India offering diverse content across multisectoral issues.
+India CSR is the largest media on CSR and sustainability offering diverse content across multisectoral issues on business responsibility.
 It covers Sustainable Development, Corporate Social Responsibility (CSR), Sustainability, and related issues in India.
 Founded in 2009, the organisation aspires to become a globally admired media that offers valuable information to its readers through responsible reporting.
-To enjoy the premium content, we invite you to subscribe it.

 Related Posts